Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 Two conceptually different strategic approaches can be subsumed under this category –

-• The first strategic approach is to continue the existing product line without any further modifications of the product offering.
-This strategy is related to marketing campaigns or pricing strategies and cutting the product-related expenses before or with the expiration of the patent to increase the company turnover.
+The first strategic approach is to continue the existing product line without any further modifications to the product offering.
+This strategy is related to marketing campaigns or pricing strategies and cutting product-related expenses before or with the expiration of the patent to increase the company turnover.

 Adaption Strategy